Miidera Temple 三井寺（長等山園城寺）

 One of Omi's most famous temples, built by the grandson of a former emperor to mourn the soul of his father

 Miidera Temple has sacred springs, important Buddhist art and pagoda complexes.

-One of the four largest temples in Japan
+One of the four great temples

 Particularly famous for its cherry blossoms

-Formally known as Onjoji Temple
+Officially known as Nagarasan Onjoji Temple

-The main hall was built in 672, but the warlord Toyotomi Hideyoshi destroyed the building in the late 1500s.
+The main hall was built in 1084, but the warlord Toyotomi Hideyoshi destroyed the building in the late 1500s.
 It was rebuilt in 1599.

 In the Akaiya building that houses the sacred spring, look for the wooden dragon sculpture.
-Legend has it the sculptor had to put spikes in its eyes to keep it from escaping every night and terrorizing the locals.
+Legend has it that the sculptor had to put spikes in its eyes to keep it from escaping every night and terrorizing the locals.